-A lab-scale experimental setup (Figure 3(a)) was constructed to study smelt shattering.
+A laboratory-scale experimental setup (Fig. 3a) was constructed to study smelt shattering.
 A water-glycerine solution (liquid) was used in place of molten smelt, and compressed air in place of steam.
-Liquid shattering was characterized as a function of air velocity, nozzle position, liquid flow rate, and liquid viscosity, by imaging the spray with a high speed camera (Figure 3(b)), and then processing those images to extract droplet number and size distributions.
-While the apparatus was built at a reduced scale, the various parameters were chosen to reflect typical values of these parameters in recovery boilers.
+Liquid shattering was characterized as a function of air velocity, nozzle position, liquid flow rate, and liquid viscosity by imaging the spray with a high speed camera (Fig. 3b), and then processing those images to extract droplet number and size distributions.
+Although the apparatus was built at a reduced scale, the various parameters were chosen to reflect typical values of these parameters in recovery boilers.

-Figure 3.
-Shattering apparatus: a) schematic and b) illustration.
+3. Shattering apparatus: a) schematic and b) illustration.

-Referring to Figure 3(a), the apparatus was operated as follows.
+As shown in Fig. 3a, the apparatus was operated as follows.
 A large collection tank stored the water-glycerine solution.
-The solution was pumped through a flow meter to an inclined tank, with a spout mounted near the top (Figure 3(b)).
-Once that tank filled, the liquid began to flow down the spout (the inclination was maintained at $15^{\circ}$ for all of the experiments described here) at a known flow rate, and fell back into the collection tank.
+The solution was pumped through a flow meter to an inclined tank, with a spout mounted near the top (Fig. 3b).
+After that tank filled, the liquid began to flow down the spout (the inclination was maintained at 15° for all of the experiments described here) at a known flow rate, and fell back into the collection tank.

-The liquid stream was shattered into droplets by an impinging air jet (Figure 3(b)).
+The liquid stream was shattered into droplets by an impinging air jet (Fig. 3b).
 The air was drawn from the building supply.
 The air flow rate was controlled by a ball valve and measured by a flow meter.
 The air line was capped with a Laval-type nozzle (11.9 mm outlet diameter, 7.9 mm throat diameter).
-The nozzle was positioned either 7.5 cm or 15 cm above the liquid stream, pointed straight down.
+The nozzle was positioned either 7.5 cm or 15 cm above the liquid stream and pointed straight down.
 This nozzle proximity to the liquid stream, if scaled up, translates into 30-60 cm, a typical distance between a shatter jet nozzle and the smelt stream.

-Shattering experiments were conducted at liquid flow rates of 0.1 and 0.2 L/s, to yield liquid velocities at the end of the spout similar to those in practice.
-The lower flow rate is representative of the smelt flow encountered under normal recovery boiler conditions; 0.2 L/s is more representative of heavy smelt flow.
-Different water-glycerine solutions were used to obtain liquid viscosities of 1, 2.5, 10, and 50 cP, where 3 to 5 cP is typical of recovery boiler smelt at 800 to $850^{\circ}$ C [3].
+Shattering experiments were conducted at liquid flow rates of 0.1 L/s and 0.2 L/s to yield liquid velocities at the end of the spout similar to those in practice.
+The lower flow rate (0.1 L/s) is representative of the smelt flow encountered under normal recovery boiler conditions; 0.2 L/s is more representative of heavy smelt flow.
+Different water-glycerine solutions were used to obtain liquid viscosities of 1, 2.5, 10, and 50 cP, where 3-5 cP is typical of recovery boiler smelt at 800°C-850°C [3].
 (Liquid viscosity was limited to 50 cP because more viscous liquids could not be pumped at the requisite 0.2 L/s.)
 The air velocity at the shatter jet nozzle exit was set to 100, 150, 200, 250, or 300 m/s, corresponding to inline air pressures of 10, 12.5, 15.5, 18.5, and 21.5 psig.

-Image Analysis
+Image analysis

-The liquid spray was backlit by a 300 watt light source and imaged by a digital high speed camera (Mega Speed $\mathbb{R}$ MS70K S2) fitted with a Sigma 28-300 mm f/3.5-6.3 DG macro lens.
+The liquid spray was backlit by a 300 watt light source and imaged by a Mega Speed MS70K S2 digital high speed camera (Canadian Photonics Lab, Inc.; Minnedosa, MB, Canada) fitted with a 28-300 mm f/3.5-6.3 DG macro lens (Sigma Corp.; Kanagawa, Japan).
 A translucent sheet behind the spray was used to diffuse the light, which then shone through the spray and into the camera.
-Figure 4 illustrates a characteristic spray pattern from the end of the spout to 50 cm below, and the position of the 3.5 x 3.5 cm section of the spray that was imaged.
+Figure 4 shows a characteristic spray pattern from the end of the spout to 50 cm below, and the position of the 3.5 × 3.5 cm section of the spray that was imaged.
 The depth of field of the images was about 2 cm.